CyFI-Lab-Public/BusMonitor-covert-channel/README.md

 ## BusMonitor Memory Bus Covert Channel

-Brendan Saltaformaggio

-I am not responsible for this code or its use. :P
+I am not responsible for this code or its use. :P Please read the [BusMonitor](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.299.2497&rep=rep1&type=pdf) paper before working with this code.

 Compile with gcc on Linux.
 I haven't tested other compilers/systems.